 - Mixed high and low-quality content, making it hard to call it one or the other

-It`s highly likely that your own site falls into this medium-quality category, especially if you started your blog before many of the high-quality concepts were important.
-You likely have content that needs to be revived in order to bring it up to the high-quality ranking.
-If you want to get started on this task, we recommend our ebook Revive Old Content.
+It is highly likely that your own site falls into this medium-quality category, especially if you started your blog before many of the high-quality concepts were important.

 Why You Need Authority to Succeed